Remiz/nextbus-stats/README.md

 Demonstration of the app is available at [nextbus-stats.tk](http://nextbus-stats.tk), it currently monitors the predictions for 2 streetcar routes in Toronto (510 Spadina and 512 St. Clair).

-This project isn't really scientifically accurate but it can probably be extended for other uses, feel free to ad your suggestion in the issue tracker.
+This project isn't really scientifically accurate but it can probably be extended for other uses, feel free to add your suggestion in the issue tracker.

 ## Installation